isaacnmm/pestpolicy-hugo2XX/content/posts/best-earbuds-under-50/index.md

 SE112-GR is perfectly designed with bass performance in mind.
 You can count on the Dynamic Micro driver which delivers both energy and quality in audios.

-Not only will you get enhanced bass but also enjoy refined audios that are free from distortion - but there's a threat to [hearing aids](https://journals.lww. com/thehearingjournal/fulltext/2017/03000/Smart_Earbuds___A_Looming_Threat_to_the_Hearing.
-1. aspx).
-Due to the sensitivity and accuracy of its driver, this earbud won't struggle to give sound output from your smartphone.
+Not only will you get enhanced bass but also enjoy refined audios that are free from distortion - but there's a threat to [hearing aids](https://journals.lww.com/thehearingjournal/fulltext/2017/03000/Smart_Earbuds___A_Looming_Threat_to_the_Hearing.1.aspx).Due to the sensitivity and accuracy of its driver, this earbud won't struggle to give sound output from your smartphone.
 It performs flawlessly with both low and high-frequency sounds.

 Regarding noise isolation, SE112-GR will easily outdo most earphones in the market.
 It also comes with three different-sized tips, which further help in noise isolation.
 They fit perfectly in the ear canal, and you don't have to insert very deep to get a perfect fit.
 Shure still manages to maintain durability in this earbud despite not using metallic materials.
 The earbud housing is all plastic while the cable is made of durable rubber.